SaltyGoo/saltygoo.github.io/_posts/2020-11-9-base-rules.md

 <details markdown="1">
 <summary><b>Exploring</b></summary>

 Time is tracked differently when you travel outdoors or in a dungeon. **Dungeons** are divided in rooms.
 Inside a dungeon, any worthwhile action like investigating a room or battling takes 10 minutes.
-You roll to see if your torches deplete every 10 minutes and the referee rolls for random encounters every 30 minutes.
+The referee rolls for random encounters every 30 minutes.
 You can cross 10 safe rooms you have explored per 10 minutes, or 3 if you want to be discreet.

-The **world outside** of a dungeon is divided in hexagons.
+The **world outside** of a dungeon is divided in hexagons (or Hexes).
 Any worthwhile action like crossing or exploring a hex lasts 6h of the day (*Morning, Day, Evening, or Night*).
+This unit of time is called a *Watch*.
 The referee rolls for encounters each time you enter a new location, explore a location or rest.
 </details>

 ---